Growth-Kinetics/diffmem_sample_memory/memories/people/sir_danvers_carew.md

 *   **[Name]** Sir Danvers Carew | **[Key Roles]** Gentleman, Victim, Member of Parliament (M.P.), Client of Mr. Utterson | **[Status]** Deceased (Murdered in October, 18—)
     ↳ **Physicality:** Aged, with beautiful white hair.
     ↳ **Disposition:** Perceived by a witness as having an "innocent and old-world kindness," a "well-founded self-content," and a "very pretty manner of politeness."
-    ↳ **Social Standing:** A Member of Parliament (M.P.) and person of "high position," whose murder "startled" London, elicited "a great deal of public feeling," and was considered highly "notable."
+    ↳ **Social Standing:** A Member of Parliament (M.P.) and person of "high position."
+His murder "startled" London, was "resented as a public injury," and elicited "a great deal of public feeling," leading to a reward of thousands of pounds for the capture of his killer.
 His title "Sir" indicates he is a member of the gentry or a knight.
 /END 🌟 **Core Identity Mapping**

 /START